-- 1. A set of experimental hardware extensions to the IPU, a commodity custom AI accelerator, that enable high-performance confidential multi-party machine learning. - 2.
-Support for remote attestation and secure key exchange based on a discrete hardware root-of-trust. - 3.
-A pipelined application-level protocol for authenticated encryption & decryption of code and data over PCIe. - 4.
-Protocols for securely provisioning secrets, firmware, and certificates to a device during manufacturing. - 5.
-Prototype software support for enabling confidential multi-party training of ML models expressed in TensorFlow on the IPUs without requiring trust in the CPU. - 6.
-Hardware implementation of ITX in the IPU ASIC manufactured by TSMC in 7nm node, and its initial evaluation on a development board in 2020, suggesting low overheads and orders of magnitude improvements over CPU TEEs.
-This made our prototype the first AI accelerator to support confidential computing.
+- A set of experimental hardware extensions to the IPU, Graphcore's AI accelerator, that enable high-performance confidential multi-party machine learning. - (2) Support for remote attestation and secure key exchange based on a discrete hardware root-of-trust. - (3) A pipelined application-level protocol for authenticated encryption & decryption of code and data over PCIe. - (4) Protocols for securely provisioning secrets, firmware and certificates to a device during manufacturing. - (5) Prototype software support for enabling confidential multiparty training of ML models expressed in TensorFlow on the IPUs without requiring trust in the CPU. - (6) Implementation of ITX in the IPU ASIC manufactured by TSMC in 7nm technology, and its initial evaluation on a development board, which suggests low overheads and orders of magnitude improvements over CPU TEEs.
+This makes our prototype the first AI accelerator to support confidential computing.

-While some aspects of our design are specific to IPUs, we hope it can serve as a blueprint for adding TEE support in other specialized devices and accelerators.
+While some aspects of our design are specific to Graphcore IPUs, we hope it can serve as a blueprint for adding TEE support in other specialized devices and accelerators.

-2 Background
+2 BACKGROUND

-This section outlines the IPU architecture and programming model, focusing on aspects relevant to security.
+This section outlines the Graphcore IPU architecture and its programming model, with an emphasis on aspects relevant to security.
+A more detailed description of IPUs and a comparison with GPUs are out of scope-see, e.g., [11, 12].
 The section also reviews hardware-based confidential computing.